BankCx/WireTransfer/README.md

-# Bank of Cx - Wire Transfer
+# Bank of Checkmarx - Wire Transfer